According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 This will further increase QR Code adoption and consumers will be further inclined towards scanning QR Codes on beauty products.

-How to improve engagement – Best practices
+How to improve engagement using QR Codes for beauty brands – Best practices

 #1.
 Pick the right QR Code size and format